 Cannabis became legal in Canada less than a month ago, and already, the industry has become the darling of the investing world.
 It’s kind of a big deal: Canada is only the second country in the world to legalize the possession and use of recreational cannabis.
 But if other countries follow suit, this industry that has operated on the fringe for decades could be worth $194 billion in seven years, according to a BMO report.

 To say that there has been enthusiasm around investing in cannabis stocks would be an understatement.
-Countless articles have been written about the best marijuana stocks to invest in in Canada, and early investors are already getting caught up in the hype.
-While the current federal government had noble intentions of increased public safety and de-funding the black market when they passed The Cannabis Act in June 2018, the move kicked off an unintended investing frenzy as thousands of Canadians jostle to capitalize on this burgeoning industry.
+Countless articles have been written about the best marijuana stocks to invest in Canada, and early investors are already getting caught up in the hype.
+While the current federal government had noble intentions of increasing public safety and de-funding the black market when they passed The Cannabis Act in June 2018, the move kicked off an unintended investing frenzy as thousands of Canadians jostle to capitalize on this burgeoning industry.

 What’s Happening in the Pot Stock World?